 For the most part.
 If you’re feeling underwhelmed, you probably remember the Ubuntu of yesteryear.
 Back in the days of 8.10, 9.04, and 10.04 each release brought forth a new theme or ambitious feature.
-Unity first appeared in 10.10 as a network interface before replacing the regular desktop in 11.04.
+Unity first appeared in 10.10 as a netbook interface before replacing the regular desktop in 11.04.

 By comparison, modern Ubuntu updates feel relatively stagnant.
 You would be forgiven for not being able to distinguish between 12.04 and 16.10.
 Canonical’s priorities have been elsewhere.
 Much of that work hides in the background, such as transitioning to Snap packages.
 Until Unity 8 is ready for prime time, this appears to be the way life in Ubuntu will be.

 In the meantime, you could use this opportunity to try out other distros.
-Rather than wait years on Ubuntu go get the latest GNOME features, experience them now with Fedora.
+Rather than wait years on Ubuntu to get the latest GNOME features, experience them now with Fedora.
 Or try a distro that’s relatively agnostic about your desktop environment, such as openSUSE.
 If you’re using Ubuntu because of its user friendliness, take a look at Elementary OS — which you can make look like Ubuntu.
 And I would be remiss if I failed to mention Linux Mint, a distro some have long regarded as better for newcomers.